kultzak/floodit-solver/finished-ag/readme.txt

 element (colour) is removed.

-2) In problems with small trays (30 30 10) the population sizes that suffer local search as well as recombination and disruption influence the getting better results in 120 seconds.
-But on trays large (50 50 10) and (100 100 10) flags were created in the algorithm for disregarding time perturbation and recombination, tests with 300 seconds of execution showed a greater efficiency of a simple local search in the best results of the initial population.
+2) In problems with small boards (30 30 10) the population sizes that suffer local search as well as recombination and disruption influence the getting better results in 120 seconds.
+But on boards large (50 50 10) and (100 100 10) flags were created in the algorithm for disregarding time perturbation and recombination, tests with 300 seconds of execution showed a greater efficiency of a simple local search in the best results of the initial population.
 The time